chentianran/chentianran.github.io/teaching/calc3/syllabus.markdown

 We will extend calculus to functions with more than one variable.
 In particular, we will cover...

-* Coordinate systems for 3-dimensional spaces
+- Cartesian coordinate systems for two and three dimensional spaces
+  - How to represent points on the plane and in the space
+  - How to represent vectors on the plane and in the space
+- Other coordinate systems
+  - Polar coordinate system for the plane
+  - Cylindrical coordinate system
+  - Spherical coordinate system
-* Basic algebra using vectors and matrices
+- Basic algebra involving vectors
+  - Norm of vectors
+  - Scalar product on vectors
+  - Dot product between vectors
+  - Angle between vectors
+  - Cross product between vectors
+- Calculus of vector-valued functions in one variable
+  - Tangent vectors
+  - Acceleration vectors
+  - Normal and principle normal vectors
+  - (Optional) binormal vectors
+  - (Optional) The TNB frame
+  - Arc-length parameter
+  - Curvatures
-* Calculus of functions in multiple variables
+- Calculus of functions in multiple variables
+  - Differentiability
+  - Partial derivatives
+  - Directional derivatives
+  - Gradient vector
+  - Multivariate chain rules
+  - (Optional) Differentials
+  - Jacobian matrix and change of variables
+  - Tangent plane and normal lines
+  - Extrema of real-valued functions in two variables
+  - Method of Lagrange multipliers
+- Iterated integrals
+- Double and triple integrals
+- Iterated/double integral in polar and other coordiante systems
+- (Optional) Center of mass and moments of inertia
+- (Optional) Surface area computation
-* Calculus of vector-valued functions and vector fields
+- Calculus of vector fields
-* Geometry of space curves
+- Geometry of space curves
-* Geometry of curved surfaces
+- Geometry of curved surfaces
-* Lagrange multipliers and optimization problems
-* Double and triple integrals
+  - Surfaces as graphs
+  - Parametric representations of surfaces
+- Calculus of vector fields
+  - Divergence
+  - Curl
-* Line integrals
+  - Line integrals
+  - Fundamental theorems of line integrals
-* Green's theorem
+  - Green's theorem
-* (Optional) Stokes' and Gauss's theorems
+  - (Optional) Stokes' and Gauss's theorems
-* (Optional) Fourier transformation and DCT
+  - (Optional) Fourier transformation and DCT

 ### Prerequisite